donaldRwilliams/BGGM/README.md

 BGGM
 ====

-This package includes the sofware implemention of methods introduced in Williams, Rast, Pericchi, and Mulder (2019), Williams and Mulder (2019) and Williams (2018).
-The packaged is built around two Bayesian approaches for inference: estimation and hypothesis.
+This package includes methods introduced in Williams, Rast, Pericchi, and Mulder (2019), Williams and Mulder (2019), and Williams (2018).
+The package is built around two Bayesian approaches for inference: estimation and hypothesis testing.

 The estimation based methods are described in Williams (2018).
-The methods offer advantages compared to classical methods, in that a measure of uncertainty is provided for all parameters.
-For example, each node has a distribution for the variance explained (i.e., Bayesian *R*<sup>2</sup>).
-Measures of out-of-sample performance are also available, which also have a measure of uncertainty.
-The model is selected with credible interval exclusion of zero.
-Further, it is possible to define a region of practical equivalence.
-This allows for computing the posterior probability of a *null* region--i.e., conditional independence.
+They offer advantages compared to classical methods, in that a measure of uncertainty is provided for all parameters.
+For example, each node has a distribution for variance explained (i.e., Bayesian *R*<sup>2</sup>).
+Measures of out-of-sample prediction error are available, which also have a measure of uncertainty.
+The model is selected with credible interval exclusion of zero or a region of practical equivalence.
+This allows for computing the posterior probability for an assumed *null* region--i.e., conditional independence.
 It is also possible to compare partial correlations.

-Hypothesis testing methods are described in Williams and Mulder (2019), and allow for testing of edges (i.e., partial correlations) with the Bayes factor.
+The hypothesis testing based methods are described in Williams and Mulder (2019), and allow for testing edges (i.e., partial correlations) with the Bayes factor.
 One-sided hypothesis testing is also possible.
-These methods can also provide evidence for the null hypothesis.
-There are extensions for confirmatory hypothesis testing in GGMs, that can include inequality or equality constraints on the partial correlations.
-This allows for comparing theroetically informated models with Bayseian model selection.
+These methods provide (relative) evidence for the null hypothesis.
+There are extensions for **confirmatory hypothesis testing** in GGMs--e.g., inequality or equality constraints on the partial correlations.
+This allows for comparing theroetically informed models with Bayseian model selection.

-Further, it is possible to assess differences as well as similarities (i.e., the null hypothesis) between GGMs with the posterior predictive distribution and Bayesian model selection.
+Further, it is possible to assess differences as well as similarities (i.e., the null hypothesis) between GGMs.
+These method were introduced in Williams, Rast, Pericchi, and Mulder (2019).
+Graphs are compared either with the posterior predictive distribution or Bayesian model selection.
 The latter allows for testing hypothesized changes in graphical structures between, for example, control and treatment groups.
 The posterior preditive approach is based on KL-divergence.
-It allows for testing the assumed model of group equality for the entire graph or specific variables.
+It allows for testing the assumed (null) model of group equality for the entire graph or specific variables.
+These methods can be used to comapre any number of GGMs.

 Williams, D. R. (2018).
 Bayesian Inference for Gaussian Graphical Models: Structure Learning, Explanation, and Prediction. ([pre-print](https://doi.org/10.31234/osf.io/x8dpr))